apache/activemq-artemis/docs/user-manual/en/client-classpath.md

 # The Client Classpath

-Apache ActiveMQ requires several jars on the *Client Classpath* depending on whether the client uses Apache ActiveMQ Core API, JMS, and JNDI.
+Apache ActiveMQ Artemis requires several jars on the *Client Classpath* depending on whether the client uses Apache ActiveMQ Artemis Core API, JMS, and JNDI.

 > **Warning**
 >
 > All the jars mentioned here can be found in the `lib` directory of the
-> Apache ActiveMQ distribution.
+> Apache ActiveMQ Artemis distribution.
 Be sure you only use the jars from the correct
 > version of the release, you *must not* mix and match versions of jars
-> from different Apache ActiveMQ versions.
+> from different Apache ActiveMQ Artemis versions.
 Mixing and matching different jar
 > versions may cause subtle errors and failures to occur.

-## Apache ActiveMQ Core Client
+## Apache ActiveMQ Artemis Core Client

-If you are using just a pure Apache ActiveMQ Core client (i.e. no JMS) then you need `activemq-core-client.jar`, `activemq-commons.jar`, and `netty.jar` on your client classpath.
+If you are using just a pure Apache ActiveMQ Artemis Core client (i.e. no JMS) then you need `activemq-core-client.jar`, `activemq-commons.jar`, and `netty.jar` on your client classpath.